-In 2007, the project undertook an overhaul of its risk management program, one of several measures taken in an attempt attempt to improve overall project performance.
-The critical issues list was replaced by a more complete, more detailed, and more quantitative risk register.
-More importantly, the risk register was used by the project team as a tool for systematically improving: 1) identification and assessment of risks; 2) mitigation of risks; 3) establishment of risk retirement dead-lines; 4) quantification of risk cost and schedule consequences as a basis for contingency estimates; and 5) tracking of risks to retirement.
-Detailed descriptions of the contingency analysis methodology are provided elsewhere ; here we focus on the management aspects.
+In 2007, the project undertook an overhaul of its risk management program, one of several measures taken in an attempt to improve overall project performance.
+The critical issues list was replaced with a more complete, more detailed, and more quantitative risk register.
+More importantly, the risk register was used by the project team as a tool for systematically improving: 1) identification and assessment of risks; 2) mitigation of risks; 3) establishment of risk retirement deadlines; 4) quantification of risk cost and schedule consequences as a basis for contingency estimates; and 5) tracking of risks to retirement.
+Detailed descriptions of the risk register mechanics and contingency analysis methodology are provided elsewhere ; here we focus on the management aspects.

 Risk identification.
-The entire project team became involved in identifying risks.
+The whole project team became involved in identifying risks.
 The risk-identification exercise was coupled with a bottom-up analysis and re-estimate of all remaining work, an ideal context for simultaneously conducting a thorough risk assessment.
 A series of brainstorming meetings was efficient in taking advantage of the team's mature (by then) understanding of project risks.
 The interaction was vital for ensuring that past cost and schedule problems were considered in evaluating future risks, and for making work package managers aware of problems arising in other areas which could affect theirs.
 For example, assembly managers gained a full appreciation of the costs and risks associated with metrology only after understanding the metrology problems experienced in modular coil fabrication.
 Difficulties in design often foreshadowed difficulties in fabrication.
-Converely, solutions and experience gained in one work package could reduce the assessed risks in other work packages to which the information was transferable.
-Care was taken to distinguish risks (adverse outcomes and their consequences) from sources of risks (conditions, such as design immaturity or lack of staffing depth); and to distinguish risk (discrete potential occurrences) from estimating uncertainty.
+The risk register entries included a description of the risk; the impacted work packages if the risk were to occur; and the risk "owner," the individual responsible for tracking the risk.

 Risk mitigation.
-As risks were identified, mitigation plans were defined.
+As risks were identified, mitigation plans were identified and entered in the risk register.
 The associated work (e.g., R&D, analysis, testing) was estimated, budgeted in the appropriate work package (not necessarily the impacted work package), and assigned to a responsible individual.

 Risk retirement deadlines.
 While the goal is to retire risks and avoid their impacts, it is recognized that risk mitigation plans might not always fully succeed.
 In that case, the residual risk consequences must be accepted and incorporated into the project baseline.
-For each risk, a retirement deadline (usually a scheduled event such as a design review or the start of a particular assembly operation) was established.
+For each risk, a retirement deadline (usually a scheduled event such as a design review or the start of a particular assembly operation) was established and entered in the risk register.
 If the risk were not retired by the deadline, project management was prompted to make a decision to either apply contingency in order to absorb the consequences or, if warranted, to extend the deadline.

 Risk quantification as a basis for contingency estimates.
 Each identified risk was assessed in terms of its likelihood of occurrence, from not credible (probability of occurrence <1%) to very likely (>80%), taking into account any mitigation plans.
 Also assessed were the cost and critical-path schedule impacts if the risk were to occur.
-These estimates provided quantitative input to a probabilistic analysis that was used to estimate the cost and schedule contingency required to manage risk.
-(A similar analysis was performed to estimate the contingency required to cover estimating uncertainty).
+These estimates and their basis were entered in the risk register.
+They provided quantitative input to a probabilistic analysis that was used to estimate the cost and schedule contingency required to manage risk.
+(A related analysis was performed to estimate the contingency required to cover estimating uncertainty).